dhrwrites/dhrwrites.github.io/_posts/2019-11-22-RogueWriter.md

 The visual design of this thing is important, and it drives the choice of some of the components.

 My personal version of this device boots to a text display (a bash shell, to be specific), ready for writing.
-The workflow I use is discussed in a later post, and is one possible workflow among many.
+I'll show the workflow I use in a later post.
+It's one possible workflow among many.

 So let's go ...